Country overview: Portugal

 Universal drug prevention is part of the Portuguese school curriculum and is implemented mainly in Sciences, Biology and Civic Education studies.
 Prevention programmes are delivered through training sessions, awareness-raising activities and dissemination of printed information.
 In the Safe School programme law enforcement agents patrol the areas surrounding schools to prevent and protect the school from criminal activities in the surrounding area, such as drug trafficking.
-The agents are also involved in awareness and training activities in teaching establishments (targeting students, parents, school staff and law enforcement agents).
+The agents are also involved in awareness and training activities in teaching establishments (targeting students, parents and school staff).
 The programme ‘Me and others’ has been implemented since 2006 across various educational settings and focuses on promoting a child’s healthy development.
 At the end of the 2010/11 school year, 247 institutions were enrolled on the programme, covering about 10 414 young people aged 10–24.
 The programme is evaluated annually, and the latest evaluation of 2011 suggests an increase in self-efficacy among the participants that may be due to the programme.
 At regional and local levels, other standardised school based prevention programmes are available.
 Drug prevention activities aimed at university students, in vocational education settings and in workplaces are usually implemented within the framework of comprehensive health promotion programmes.

 Selective prevention is given a high priority from both a political and a practical perspective through the Programme of Focused Intervention (PIF), which was evaluated in 2010.
 The PIF implemented selective preventive interventions for vulnerable groups, based on scientific evidence.
 In its lifetime PIF reached a total of 210 117 individuals, most of whom had patterns of use in recreational settings, as well as vulnerable children and youngsters, and vulnerable families.
 The programme’s implementation and evaluation was concluded with the publication of two documents, ‘Guidelines for preventive intervention consumption of licit and illicit psychoactive substances’ and ‘Prevention of drug addiction in vulnerable groups – catalogue of good practices’.
 In some geographical areas small but important steps were taken to improve prevention interventions, particularly to develop guidelines on the care of young users of psychoactive substances, including alcohol, and on the interventions in recreational settings.
 Searching for the Family Treasure is a well-researched selective programme for vulnerable families, and Kosmicare is a new intervention to tackle crisis events related to the use of psychedelic substances at music festivals.